Kava-Labs/kava/x/committee/spec/README.md

 - Should this define its own gov types, or reuse those from gov module?
 - Should we push changes to sdk gov to make it more general purpose?
+- Could use params more instead of custom gov proposals